SRIKALYAN03/Classification-of-cars-based-on-the-yolov11-model/ReadMe.md

 This repository contains a Python implementation for organizing datasets, training a classification model using YOLOv11, and deploying it for real-world applications.
 The project is designed to handle custom datasets and provides a complete pipeline from dataset preparation to model saving.

+## Task Description

+The primary objective of this project is to classify car images based on their models and variants using a fine-tuned YOLOv11 classification model.
+The workflow includes:

+1. **Organizing raw car image datasets** into structured folders for training, validation, and testing.
+2. **Fine-tuning a pre-trained YOLOv11 model** on the prepared dataset to classify images into specific car models and variants.
+3. **Saving the trained model** for deployment and inference tasks.
+4. **Performing predictions** on new images to identify the car model and variant accurately.

+This task aims to create a robust and scalable classification system for car images, which can be used for various applications, including inventory management, automated inspections, and customer-facing platforms.

 ## Features

 - **Dataset Preparation**: Automatically organizes raw images into `train`, `val`, and `test` splits.